JoseFilipeFerreira/plato/README.md

 # 🏺 Plato – Homer Dashboard Generator

-Reads labels from docker, crossreferences with nginx to get external url and generates on runtime the Homer Dashboard
+Reads labels from docker, crossreferences with nginx to get external url and generates on runtime the Homer Dashboard.

+Includes automatic selfh.st icons for ease of use.

 ## 🏷 Docker Labels